-The United States Post Office is in danger of running out of money by October 2020.
-Currently the White House is opposing any emergency funding.
+The United States Post Office is again under attack, this time facing possible complete privatization.
+The White House seems to fundamentally misunderstand that the USPS is not a business, but a public good!
 The USPS delivers correspondence, prescriptions, checks, absentee and mail-in ballots, and packages to every single residence and business in the United States.
 From big cities to the most rural communities, it serves all of us.
-In the age of COVID-19, this service is needed more than ever.
 The USPS employs over 600,000 people.
 100,000 are veterans.
-Those employed by the Post Office are essential workers.

 LET’S SAVE THE USPS